lviennot/hl-csa-raptor/README.md

 # hl-csa-raptor
 Hub labeling based version of CSA and RAPTOR supporting unrestricted walking

-An implementation in C++ of HLCSA and HLRaptor which are variants CSA and RAPTOR supporting unrestricted walking through the use of a hub labeling of the footpath graph.
+An implementation in C++ of HLCSA and HLRaptor which are variants of Connection Scan Algorithm (CSA) and RAPTOR supporting unrestricted walking through the use of a hub labeling of the footpath graph.

 Associated data can be found at this [graph repository](https://files.inria.fr/gang/graphs/public_transport/).